Are these 17 style trends from 2017 weird or wonderful?

 9. Blorange and Bronde Hair

 Great books will be written about the year blond met orange.
-The hair trend was very popular this year, and we're actually loving it.
-"Bronde" hair was the same idea with a little more subtlety.
+The hair trend was very popular this year, as was "Bronde" hair that's basically the same idea with a little more subtlety.

 10. Ta-Ta Towel